 The Department will require BIM integration between all design disciplines in the project.
 It will be desirable to have BIM integration that includes planning & scheduling, costing estimation and sustainability analysis.

-The Civil Engineer will be responsible for preparing a scope of works for the appointment of a land surveyor and a geotechnical engineer.
-The Civil Engineer will also prepare policy documents for the maintenance of civil infrastructure on the project.
+The Electrical Engineer will prepare policy documents for the maintenance of Electrical infrastructure on the project.

 The PSP shall make provision for adequate resources being deployed to the project including site staff.